cagov/pantheon-mirror-digital-ca-gov/wp-content/plugins/autodescription/readme.txt

 If you wish to display breadcrumbs, then your theme should provide this.
 Alternatively, there are [other plugins](https://wordpress.org/plugins/search/breadcrumbs/) that help you do this.

 == Changelog ==

+= 4.2.4 =

+This minor update improves image processing, reducing TSF's load impact by roughly 20% when generating metadata.
+We also added WordPress 6.0 support for image filesizes, making social sharing [even more robust](https://theseoframework.com/?p=3903).

 = 4.2.3 =